shopsys/shopsys/docs/cookbook/import-categories.md

 > _Import finished in 7 minutes and 50 seconds_

 !!! note
-    Sometimes it's better to create a specific DQL query to update the field you need instead of the whole load-edit routine
+    Sometimes, it's better to create a specific DQL query to update the field you need instead of the whole load-edit routine.